onqtam/headjack/docs/why/CYBERNETICS.md

 “Recursive relevance realization is cognition continually redesigning itself to fit the changing world." - Vervaeke and Ferraro https://www.researchgate.net/publication/286508333_Relevance_Meaning_and_the_Cognitive_Science_of_Wisdom

-> "The essence of strategy is choosing what not to do." - [Michael Porter](https://www.azquotes.com/quote/234635)

 > "Billions are wasted on ineffective philanthropy.
 Philanthropy is decades behind business in applying rigorous thinking to the use of money." - [Michael Porter](https://www.azquotes.com/quote/234633)

-Why does Nate Hagens always ask his guests at the end of the show about the one thing they would like to say or do?
-Ranking.
-RR

 > "To attain knowledge, add things everyday.
 To attain wisdom, remove things every day." - [Lao Tzu](https://www.goodreads.com/quotes/30297-to-attain-knowledge-add-things-everyday-to-attain-wisdom-remove)